kmurf1999/wtttf/README.md

 REDIS_URL=redis://localhost:6379
 ```

-4. Debug the app using the `Run npm run dev` debug launch.
+4. Debug the app using the `npm run dev` debug launch.
 Set breakpoints, run the app, and enjoy using the vscode debugger.